 Politics and Development in the Middle East

-This course provides an introduction to the current political landscape, geographic conditions, demography and economics of the Middle East and North Africa.
-The course also covers current societies from a gender perspective, with particular focus on women's rights.
+This course provides an introduction to the current landscape of the Middle East and North Africa’s political economy.

 -